microsoftgraph/msgraph-sample-nodeexpressapp/Demos/01-create-app/README.md

 // Flash middleware
 app.use(flash());

+// Set up local vars for template layout app.use(function(req, res, next) {
   // Read any flashed errors and save
   // in the response locals
-app.use(function(req, res, next) {
   res.locals.error = req.flash('error_msg');

   // Check for simple error string and